rhysfaultless-cpr/air_velocity_measurement_fs3000_1015/README.md

     ```
 4. Connect the hardware:

-    - Sensor → Development Board wit Qwiic cable
+    - Sensor → Development Board with a Qwiic cable
-    - Development Board → Computer with USB cable
+    - Development Board → Computer with a USB cable

 5. Open the Arduino IDE.

     - Configure the IDE to accept the SparkFun Artemis development board, and the SparkFun_FS3000_Arduino_Library.
       This process is described in SparkFun's documentation.
     - Add the contents of this repository's file `air_velocity_measurement.ino` to your Arduino sketch.
-      This file has the same content as SparkFun's example, but making configuring the sketch for metric units and the 1015 variant of the sensor.
+      This file has the same content as SparkFun's example, but configures the sketch for metric units and the 1015 variant of the sensor.
     - Build and flash the sketch to the SparkFun Artemis development board

 6. Build the workspace: